The University has waste collection and recycling facilities around the Campus. The following waste streams are

 During term time the University generates around 50 tonnes of general waste each month.
 The general waste generated by the University is taken to a local sorting facility, where readily recyclable items are extracted from the waste stream for recycling.
 The remaining residual waste is then sent to a local Energy from Waste facility, where it is burnt to generate electricity and heat.

 The University has a rolling programme to introduce new recycling and general waste bins around the Brayford Campus.
 The new bins have the WRAP Recycle Now logos to ensure that waste streams are clearly marked.
-The graph below shows how much waste and recycling the university generated over the last twelve months.
+The graph below shows how much waste and recycling the university generated over the last 15 months.

-The University has installed two recycling areas in the Student Village.
+The University has installed two recycling areas in the Student Village; and also has recycling bins outside each of the Cygnet Wharf buildings.

 You can view a map highlighting specialist and general recycling points on campus here: